 Something else I picked out well in advance of this kitchen remodel was the tile I wanted to use for the backsplash.
 This “white” Cloé Tile is actually a mix of whites and soft grays.
 It is polished and textured so it reflects light in such a pretty way when the sun shines in.
 I knew I wanted the backsplash to make big impact so I carried it up the entire wall.

 I went with porcelain counters that look like marble.
+I’m showing the exact color we picked below and these were the options we had to choose from.
 They definitely broke our budget, but once I saw them in person I tossed the idea of using quartz.
 I had used both quartz and marble in our last home and I don’t think I’d use marble again in my kitchen because of how easily we damaged it.

 Because I had the edges of the counters built up to be a couple inches thick, there was a large cost for the fabrication.
 If you’re local – it’s harder to find on the east coast – we used Timeless Stone out of Bloomfield, CT to fabricate the counters and they did a nice job.
 Porcelain is supposed to have amazing durability…I will report back in a few months, but in the first couple weeks I am impressed.